mintlu8/bevy-rectray-ui/README.md

 ### What about the widgets?

 `bevy_aoui` is a layout system, not a widget library.
-Implementations of most AoUI widgets will live outside of the main crate, like in `bevy_aoui`.
+Implementations of most Aoui widgets will live outside of the main crate, like in `bevy_aoui`.

 `bevy_aoui` is a lot more experimental and subject to more changes than `bevy_aoui`.
 Checkout our examples for simple widget implementations.

-`AoUI` is commited to not have a standard look and not interacting with the render pipeline as much as possible, therefore the standard widgets might not be an out-of-the-box solution for you.
+`Aoui` is commited to not have a standard look and not interacting with the render pipeline as much as possible, therefore the standard widgets might not be an out-of-the-box solution for you.